Compare Financial Tools

 Instead, X1 provides the strategy and coordination layer that sits above budgeting:

-Tax Strategy Discovery: Finds optimization opportunities your CPA isn't proactively recommending—S-corp structures, asset location, timing strategies.
+Tax Strategy Discovery: Finds optimization opportunities your CPA isn’t proactively recommending — S-corp structures, asset location, timing strategies.
+See our Backdoor Roth IRA guide and QBI deduction planning checklist for examples.

-Best for: High-income professionals ($250k-$2M) with $1M+ net worth who've solved the budgeting problem and want to optimize everything else.
+Best for: High-income professionals and business owners who’ve solved the budgeting problem and want to optimize everything else.

 See what X1 covers →